The Inheritance Clause

 She was a woman with strong opinions and impeccable timing—always ready to save me whenever I seemed to need saving.

-And ever since my parents died in a car crash when I was eighteen, she’d been trying to influence my life decisions.
+And ever since my parents died in a car crash when I was eighteen, she’d been trying to influence my life decisions as best she could.

 So, true to form, she decided my life needed one more nudge and left me something.